andwn/cave-story-md/README.md

 I did not know how to sort this list, so I did it alphabetically.

 - andwhyisit: A whole lot of testing.
 Automated builds.
-- DavisOlivier: Helped with a few music tracks, namely Gestation, Access, Cave Story, Fanfare 1/2/3
+- DavisOlivier: Helped with a few music tracks.
 - Sik: Mega Drive tech support.
 Made the font used ingame.
 - Other people I probably forgot